Gammel Strand 42: Salomonsen family

 The surgeon Ludwig Lewin Jacobson was among the residents in 1816–18.
 Counter Admiral Lorentz Fjelderup Lassen lived in the building from 1834 and until his death in 1837.
 F.C.
-Bornemand (1810-1861), a professor of law at the University of Copenhagen, was a resident from 1840 to 1843.
+Bornemand (1810–1861), a professor of law at the University of Copenhagen, was a resident from 1840 to 1843.

 The property was home to 10 residents in four households at the time of the 1840 census.
 Samuel Moses Salomonsenm whose wife had died in 1835, resided on the grounde floor with his housekeeper Sara Gottschalk, one maid, three employees and a caretaker.
 Moritz Salomonsen resided alone on the first floor.
-Peder Jacobsen Tetens, a landvæsenskommissær and judge in Hog- og Stadsretten, resided on the second floor with his wife Sofie Tetens (née Tetens) and one maid.
+Peder Jacobsen Tetens, a landvæsenskommissær and judge in Hof- og Stadsretten, resided on the second floor with his wife Sofie Tetens (née Tetens) and one maid.
 Fredrik Christian Bornemann, a jurist at the University of Copenhagen, resided on the third floor with his wife Marie Bornemann (née Engelstoft) and one maid.
+The Supreme Court attorney C. E. Rotwitt (1812–1860) resided in one of the apartments in 1844–1845.

 The property was home to 20 residents in three households at the time of the 1845 census.
 Samuel M. Salomonsen shared the two lower floors with his son Moritz Salomonsen and daughter-in-law Frederikke Salomonsen (née Abrahamsen), their one-year-old son Emil Salomonsen, two housekeepers (husjomfruer), four employee's in the family's wholesale business, two male servants and three maids.
-Peter Tetens (1797-1859), a landvæsenskommissær), resided on the second floor with his wife Sophie Tetens, Sophie Tetens and one maid.
+Peter Tetens (1797–1859), a landvæsenskommissær), resided on the second floor with his wife Sophie Tetens, Sophie Tetens and one maid.
 Edvard Garriques, a merchant, resided on the third floor with his housekeeper Emilie Skibsted.

-Gammel Strand 42 was home to 21 residents at the time of the 1860 census.Martin Salomonsen (1814-1889), a medical doctor, resided on the second floor with his wife Emma Salomonsen (née Henriques),their 13-year old son Carl Julius Salomonsen and two maids.
+Gammel Strand 42 was home to 21 residents at the time of the 1860 census.Martin Salomonsen (1814–1889), a medical doctor, resided on the second floor with his wife Emma Salomonsen (née Henriques), their 13-year old son Carl Julius Salomonsen and two maids.
 Emilie Henriques (née Halle), a 55-year-old widow, resided on the first floor with her 31-year-old son Ludvig Emil Henriques and one maid.
-The 64-year-old Eduard Garriques was still residing in the third floor apartment with his wife Octavia Carriques (née Lassen) and one maid.
-Mathias Wolff, a businessman (vare- og vekselmægler), resided on the ground floor with his wife Andrea Wolff (née Collstrup), their two son (aged one and two) and two maids.
+The 64-year-old Eduard Garriques still resided in the third floor apartment with his wife Octavia Carriques (née Lassen) and one maid.
+Mathias Wolff, a businessman (vare- og vekselmægler), resided on the ground floor with his wife Andrea Wolff (née Collstrup), their two sons (aged one and two) and two maids.
 Larsen Hansen, a grocer (urtekræmmer), resided in the basement with one apprentice and one maid.

-Martin Salomonsen was still residing in one of the apartments in 1880.
+Martin Salomonsen still resided in one of the apartments in 1880.
 His son Carl Julius Salomonsen resided in another apartment with his wife Christian Ferdinand Nielsen.
 Lassen Hansen was still occupying the ground floor of the building.
 Frans Johannes Martins, a merchant (grosserer), resided in the fourth apartment with his wife Petra Ricarda Svendstrup and their two-year-old daughter.